 There's different views on whether or not to shake your polish bottle.
 Some people say to roll it between your fingers to avoid bubbles.
 I shake my polish and I've never had any problems.
 Whether you shake or roll, mix your polish well before applying.

 Start with clean dry nails.
 Apply the base coat and let dry.
+I use clear polish for the base and the top coat.
 The base coat stops the polish from staining your natural nail.
 For every coat (including base and top coat) paint the top edge of the nail.
 Your manicure will last longer and won't chip off as fast.

 Be patient!
 Let the polish dry before moving on to the second coat.
 Paint your coats thin or it may never fully dry, and be prone to gouges and smudges.